-Symbol Meaning or.
-Choose one of the items [] Enclose optional items.
+Symbol Meaning Or.
+Choose one of the items. [] Enclose optional items.
 Flags items that you can repeat 0 or more times.
-Has a special meaning in some SQL statements. { } Groups items so that they can be marked with one of the other symbols, i.e. [], , or . () . , Other punctuation that is part of the syntax.
+Has a special meaning in some SQL statements. { } Groups items so that they can be marked with one of the symbols [], , or . () . , Other punctuation that is part of the syntax.

-An example of how SQL syntax is presented:
+The following example shows how SQL syntax is presented: